swiftxp-hub/spt-show-me-the-money/README.md

 - SPT 3.11.4 (this mod should work with every SPT 3.11 release, but it's not tested except for version 3.11.4)
 - EFT 16.1.3.35392

+## Support and feature requests

+Please note that I maintain all my mods in my spare time.
+Therefore, I can only invest a limited amount of time, especially when it comes to support requests.
+The following principle always applies to support requests: No logs, no support.
+[Please follow this link to the SPT FAQ to find your logs](https://hub.sp-tarkov.com/faq-question/64-where-can-i-find-my-log-files/).

 ## For nerds

 Please note that all of the following information may be incomplete or misinterpreted on my part, especially my knowledge or interpretation of how SPT simulates the flea market.